How to recharge your creative well during the holidays

 Misconception #5: “I’m on holidays, I don’t need to stick to my routines here (e.g. workout, writing a.s.o.)”

-And while you don’t need to stick to them as strictly as at home, don’t throw them completely overboard.
-Try to throw in a workout here and there, and a time where you still work on your book or blog.
-Make sure you enjoy it and it does not feel forced, but do it still.
+Don’t throw them completely overboard.
+Try to build in a workout here and there, and a time where you still work on your creative project.
+Make sure you enjoy it and it does not feel forced.

-Because if you completely stop, it will be very difficult to get back again once the vacation is over.
+If you completely stop, it will be very difficult to get back on track once the vacation is over.
 If you have kept up some of the work, your routine will organically return.

 We love our routines anyway, don’t we?